techiescamp/linux-foundation-coupon/README.md

 > You can also check the [Linux Foundation Coupon](https://comtechies.com/linux-foundation-coupon.html) blog for exclusive coupons

-## [35% OFF] Holiday Discount Sale [Expired]

-As part of the Holiday discount sale, get flat 35% discount on all the Linux Foudnation certifications, training programs skillcreds and IT professional programs.

-Use code **HOLIDAY23COM** at [kube.promo/devops](https://kube.promo/devops)

 ## Recomended Linux Foundation Cerifications

 The Linux Foundation offers several certifications that are highly relevant for DevOps engineers, developers, cloud engineers, and security teams.